 13. Duration for which the personal data will be stored

 The criterion for the duration of the storage of personal data is the respective statutory retention period.
-After the deadline, the corresponding data will be routinely deleted, provided they are no longer required to fulfill the contract or to initiate a contract.
+After the deadline, the corresponding data will be routinely deleted, provided that it is no longer required for the fulfillment or initiation of the contract.

 15. Existence of automated decision-making